Pig toilet: History

-Chinese influence may have spread the use of pig toilets to Okinawa (Okinawan: ふーる (fūru) / 風呂) before World War II, and also to the Manchu people during the Qing Dynasty period.
+Chinese influence may have spread the use of pig toilets to Okinawa (Okinawan: ふーる (fūru) / 風呂) before World War II, and also to the Manchu people during the Qing dynasty period.

 Pig toilets were also used in parts of India such as Goa.
-A 2003 survey of sanitary arrangements in Goa and Kerala found that 22.7% of the population still used pig toilets.
+A 2005 survey of sanitary arrangements in Goa and Kerala found that 22.7% of the population still used pig toilets.
+More recent surveys show significant decline in unsanitary latrine usage, with only 2% of Kerala still using non-flushing toilets, and unsanitary pig rearing being broadly banned in Goa.